AmElmo/Covid_tracking_dashboard/readme.md

 2. The different packages then run to generate the Google Sheets consolidating the data.
 Each visualization source is under a separate sheet.
 The Google Sheet is cleared and re-created every single day.

+💡 We picked Google Sheets over a dedicated database (BigQuery or else) because the consolidated data will have relatively low volume of cells (~1m) per sheet.
+Google Sheet allows for up to 10m cells so we are well within the limits.
+Performance remains strong.

 3. Tableau connects to Google Sheet in order to generate the dashboards.